jlehtine/ai-chatter/README.md

   chat completion API.
 Instead of setting this property directly, it is easier to just use `/init` command to set the initialization prompt.

+- `CHAT_COMPLETION_IMAGES`
+  `true` or `false`, default is `false`
+  If this property is set to `true` then the app will instruct chat completion to use generated images as illustrations in its responses.
+Required instructions are added to any existing chat completion initialization sequence.

 - `CHAT_COMPLETION_SHOW_TOKENS`
   `true` or `false`, default is `false`
   OpenAI chat completion API uses tokens for pricing.
 This property specifies